otanim/node-cache-wiper/README.md

 # node-cache-wiper

 ## Description
 **node-cache-wiper** is a cache wiper of the required modules in Node.js.
+It's useful when you making tests and there is a need refresh caches.

 ## How to install